 10. Dkpw says Yes: “He was the most intelligent dog we’ve ever owned, was great fun and loved adults.
 Food was the only thing that could break that spell, and once the food was eaten, you could see him switch back.“

-Is a Jack Russell For Me?
+Is the Jack Russell For Me?

 Don’t be put off by the fact that Jack Russell Terriers are ranked 84th for the “smartest” dog breed.
 It’s really not a big deal.
 Plus, there’s plenty of evidence that suggests they’re highly intelligent beyond just tricks and commands.